close

 Welcome to the Chair Müller-Chen

-With his dedicated team, the chair Müller-Chen offers various law courses on the assessment, bachelor, master and doctorate level.
+With his dedicated team, the chair Müller-Chen offers various law courses on the bachelor, master and doctorate level.
 Furthermore, term papers are supervised at all levels.

 Prof. Dr. Müller-Chen is professor for private law, (international) private and commercial law as well as comparative law at the University of St.Gallen.
 Besides that, he teaches in various executive education seminars.